Making Whitewash For Furniture Using Latex Paint

 As an Amazon Associate, I earn from qualifying purchases.

-It’s easy to make whitewash paint for furniture using a mixture of latex paint and water.
-The ratio of water to paint that I prefer is four parts water to one part latex paint.
-This whitewash can be used over any paint color and I made a short video showing you how I do the whitewash process.
+It’s easy to make a whitewash paint mixture for furniture using latex paint and water.
+My favorite ratio is four parts water to one part latex paint.
+This whitewash can be used over almost any paint color, and I made a short video to show you exactly how I do the whitewashing process.

 The piece for this project is the pedestal cedar chest I bought at auction a couple of weeks ago.
 I love this chest so much I decided to paint it and keep it for myself.
 I paid about $82 for the chest, including auction fees.